uhlerlab/server_tutorial/README.md

 Then follow the instructions at https://docs.anaconda.com/anaconda/install/linux/ for python3.7 .
 Don't forget to run `source .bashrc` after installation.

+    * Make sure to run `source activate myenv` in order for the following installation to be in the right environment.

 2. After installing conda, create a conda environment (put in a reasonable name for myenv) with: